Bilingual Reading Speed Comparison Calculator

 Enter your reading speed for Language B

 Provide your WPM for the second language.
-Ensure both WPM values are derived from similar text complexity and reading conditions for an accurate comparison.
+Use text of similar difficulty and reading conditions for an accurate comparison.

 3. 3

-The calculator displays six result cards: Speed Gap, Percent Faster, Speed Ratio, Average Reading Speed, Pages Per Hour Difference, and Novel Time Saved.
+The calculator generates six result cards: Speed Gap, Percent Faster, Speed Ratio, Average Reading Speed, Pages Per Hour Difference, and Novel Time Saved, along with a fluency breakdown panel.

 Example Calculation

-A bilingual reader compares their 230 WPM reading speed in Language A against 180 WPM in Language B to quantify the fluency gap.
+A bilingual reader compares their 230 WPM reading speed in Language A against 180 WPM in Language B to quantify their fluency gap.

 Language A Reading Speed